What are CE and PE in the Stock Market?

 2. Volatility: Variations in market volatility can affect options.
 If the price of the underlying asset fluctuates significantly, the investor may sustain big losses.

-3. Complexity: Trading options necessitates a thorough comprehension of both the market and the underlying asset.
+3. Complexity: Trading options necessitates a thorough understanding of both the market and the underlying asset.
 An investor who doesn't fully understand the guiding concepts risks significant losses.

 Rewards of Trading CE and PE Options

-2. Leveraged Returns: By leveraging an investment, investors can potentially earn far higher returns from options trading than they might from more conventional forms of investing.
+2. Leveraged Returns: By leveraging an investment, investors may potentially earn higher returns from options trading than they might from more conventional forms of investing.

 3. Diversification: Options contracts can help diversify portfolios by exposing investors to a range of assets and investing approaches.